Occasionally, due to trauma or disease, people will lose teeth that cannot be replaced. In this case, rehabilitative dental treatment is a must.

 - Increased stress on the remaining teeth

+Are you someone that is suffering from having many missing teeth?
+Perhaps you are ready to fix this problem and achieve the smile you have always wanted.
+If this sounds like you, the professionals at Marquette Dentistry are here to help you with the assistance of dentures.
 A traditional denture is a removable replacement for missing teeth and adjacent tissues.
 It is made of acrylic resin, sometimes in combination with various metals.
+If you are someone that is missing many teeth then a complete denture may be best for you.
 Complete dentures replace all the teeth in a jaw and fit directly on the gums and supporting bone.
 Partial dentures fill in the spaces created by missing teeth, resting partly on the gums and partly on the remaining teeth.

-Dentures are not attached to anything and simply rest on the gums.
-This means that the denture can get dislodged when chewing and often limits the realistic selection of food choices for the denture wearer.
+Did you know that dentures are not attached to anything and simply rest on the gums?
+This means that the denture can shift when chewing.
+As a result, this limits the realistic selection of food choices for the denture wearer.

 Dentures and Implants